-For new first-year students, financial aid is renewable for a maximum of 12 quarters of full-time enrollment or its equivalent.
-Students admitted to a five-year dual degree program approved for aid are eligible for a maximum of 15 quarters of full-time enrollment or its equivalent.
+For new first-year students, financial aid is available for a maximum of four years of full-time enrollment or its equivalent.
+Students admitted to a five-year dual degree program are eligible for a maximum of five years of full-time enrollment or its equivalent.
 The five-year dual degree programs approved for aid include liberal arts and music, communication and engineering, communication and music, education and music, engineering and music, or journalism and music.
 Students must be enrolled in the dual degree program by the end of their sophomore year.
-A student who later decides to pursue only one degree reverts to a maximum eligibility of 12 quarters.
-Students pursuing other dual degree opportunities that are not approved for aid would be eligible for federal and state funding only after utilizing 12 quarters of institutional aid.
-Transfer students are eligible for up to 9 quarters of institutional financial aid.
+A student who later decides to pursue only one degree reverts to a maximum eligibility of four years.
+Students pursuing other dual degree opportunities that are not approved for aid would be eligible for federal and state funding only after using fours years of institutional aid.
+Transfer students are eligible for up to three years of university financial aid.

-Regardless of whether a student receives financial aid in a given quarter or year, all quarters of enrollment count toward the maximum eligibility.
-Those needing additional quarters of aid must submit an appeal to the Office of Undergraduate Financial Aid.
-Those appeals should be submitted at the time that the additional quarter is needed.
+Regardless of whether a student receives financial aid in a given quarter or year, all enrollment counts toward the maximum time frame.
+Those needing aid beyond their maximum timeframe must submit a request to the Office of Undergraduate Financial Aid.
+Those requests must be submitted at the time that the additional quarter is needed.